Scientific Name

 Hardiness: E. obesa can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: Succulent Euphorbias can survive drought, but do not mean that they need it.
+Watering: Succulent Euphorbias can survive drought, but that does not mean they need it.
 From spring to fall, water when the top inch of soil feels dry.
 Reduce watering in winter.
 Give them just enough water to prevent wilting.

 Repotting: Euphorbias do not need to be repotted every year.
 However, when your Euphorbia is outgrowing its pot, it is time to repot the plant in a larger pot and give it a fresh potting mix.